Lesson 1. Input, print and numbers

 first = 5 second = 7 print(first * second) # you can use single or double quotes to define a string first = '5' second = "7" print(first * second)

-To cast the string of digits into an integer number, we can use the function
+To cast (convert) the string of digits into an integer number, we can use the function

-Given the information above, we can now fix our wrong program to sum the two numbers:
+Given the information above, we can now fix the incorrect output and output the sum of the two numbers correctly:

 a = int(input()) b = int(input()) s = a + b print(s)